proteanhq/protean/docs/guides/domain-definition/value-objects.md

 In [2]: bal1.currency = "CAD"
 ...
-IncorrectUsageError: {'_value_object': ["Value Objects are immutable and cannot be modified once created"]}
+IncorrectUsageError: "Value Objects are immutable and cannot be modified once created"
 ```